MADMAN-Modding/PHP-Web-EmulatorJS/README.md

     ipconfig

-<p>Look for the line that says ipv4 and copy the ip from there, if it doesn't look the example I supplied that's ok, I'm on a cider 24 network while networks like 192.168 are on a cider 23.</p>
+<p>Look for the line that says ipv4 and copy the ip from there, if it doesn't look the example I supplied that's ok, I'm on a cider 24 network while networks like 192.168 are on a cider 23 network.</p>

 <p>If you have added php to the PATH run the first command, if you chose to not add PHP to the PATH than run the second command.</p>

     php -S ip-address:8080

 <p>You can now but the ip-address:8080 into the url bar of your browser and you will be able to see the website.
-Now you just need to add your roms my making a folder called roms and putting games in their <a>respective folder</a>.</p>
+Now you just need to add your roms my making a folder called roms and putting games in their <a href="#List-of-console-to-folder-name">respective folder</a>.
+You should be all set, enjoy playing your roms!</p>

 <h2>Debian/Ubuntu or anything else that's based on Debian/Ubuntu should be the same</h2>